Fiat 500 (2007): Fiat 500e (2013)

-A production battery electric Fiat 500e was unveiled in November 2012 at the Los Angeles Auto Show, and sales began in the US state of California in July 2013, expanding to Oregon in the summer of 2014; these sales focused on states that had political mandates for sales of zero emission vehicles.
+A production battery-electric Fiat 500e was unveiled in November 2012 at the Los Angeles Auto Show, and sales began in the U.S. state of California in July 2013, expanding to Oregon in the summer of 2014; these sales focused on states that had political mandates for sales of zero emission vehicles.
 Fiat-Chrysler stated from the beginning that there were no plans to make the 500e officially available in Europe.
-The 500e was produced from 2013 until 2019; a second-generation electric 500 was announced in early 2020 and launched in Europe as Fiat New 500; the New 500 is not currently offered for sale in North America.
+The 500e was produced from 2013 until 2019; a second-generation electric 500 was announced in early 2020 and launched in Europe as the New Fiat 500 and later marketed as the 500e.